akshnataraj/Subcellular-location-prediction/README.md

 difficult task and a close approximation is to find the subcellular location of a protein and mapping its function.
 In this paper, different machine learning algorithms have been experimented and results are discussed.

-## Results:
-Ensemble methods performed the best compared to clustering, non-linear classifiers.
-Results emphasize the Gradient Boosting classifier is able to effectively classify with a test accuracy of 66.7%.

 ## Problem: